Nick-Eagles/wordle_imitation/README.md

 ## Installation

-`world_imitation` is a collection of python scripts; it is recommended to build a conda environment (or python virtual environment) in which to install dependencies and execute the program.
+`wordle_imitation` is a collection of python scripts; it is recommended to build a conda environment (or python virtual environment) in which to install dependencies and execute the program.
 An `environment.yml` is provided in this repository for this purpose.

 ```
 conda env create -f environment.yml